GWU-Advanced-OS/project-clan-of-xen/report.md

     - Core abstractions and system modules research
     - Final report based on group research
 - Vedant
-    - Target domain (where it is and is not a good fit) and system modules research
+    - Target domain (where it is and is not a good fit), use cases, and system modules research
+    - Monitoring and finalizing presentation slides for group report
+    - Monitoring and managing team communication and progress